 Gas in tissues

 Anaerobic infection should be suspected when any wound smells foul or when a Gram stain of pus from an infected site shows mixed pleomorphic bacteria but aerobic cultures show no growth.
-Only specimens from normally sterile sites should be cultured because commensal contaminants may easily be mistaken for pathogens.
+Only specimens from normally sterile sites should be cultured anaerobically because commensal anaerobic contaminants may easily be mistaken for pathogens.

 In established infection, pus is drained, and devitalized tissue, foreign bodies, and necrotic tissue are removed.
 Organ perforations must be treated by closure or drainage.
 Whenever possible, blood supply should be reestablished.
 Septic thrombophlebitis may require vein ligation as well as antibiotics.